Oil Spill Prevention

 San Juan County lies in the middle of the Salish Sea surrounded on all sides by major shipping lanes.

 This risk of a major oil spill is of huge concern to the County.
-It was identified as highest ranking threat to marine biodiversity in the 2007 Marine Stewardship Area Plan and was again identified as a top threat at the 2020 Marine Managers Workshop.
+It was identified as highest ranking threat to marine biodiversity in the 2007 Marine Stewardship Area Plan and was again identified as a top threat at the 2020 and 2023 Marine Managers Workshops.

 The MRC works closely with the County and local non-profit organizations to further efforts towards oil spill prevention.